This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The kids will love exploring here as well.

 White Domes Trail (1.2 miles loop)

-I loved the White Domes Valley of Fire trail as it was very different to the others.
+I loved the White Domes Valley of Fire trail as it was very different from the others.

-You’ll pass by the old movie set used for The Professionals in 1966 which gives it a Mexico feel.
+You’ll pass by the old movie set used for The Professionals in 1966 which gives it a Mexican feel.

 Yes, Hollywood likes the Valley of Fire State Park Nevada too!

 The trail then goes through a narrow slot canyon which makes it an interesting hike.
 This was my favorite part of the trail.